eiriklied/coffee_script_article/README.md

     good = (c.name for c in cars when c.rating > 3)

-### Classes
+#### Classes

-Implementing objects with prototypes in JavaScript can be a bit cumbersome.
+Implementing object orientation with prototypes in JavaScript can be a bit cumbersome.
 CoffeeScript makes it way easier.
 Using the `class`-keyword we can easily create classes with inheritance and instantiate them:

     class Vehicle
       constructor: (@color) ->